 Work experience with businesses like Clothes Show live and the Royal Opera House

-Designing and making cardboard shelters and pavilions for a large installation in the atrium (Art & Design students)
+Designing and making cardboard shelters and pavilions for a large installation in the atrium (art and design students)

-Design and showing outfits at the Clothes Show Live (Fashion students)
+Design and showing outfits at The Clothes Show (fashion students)